Homemade Biscuits the Old-Fashioned Way

 Why You’ll Love These Homemade Biscuits

-- The ingredients are few and simple!
+- You’ll find this easy homemade biscuit recipe has few ingredients!
 Making this a quick recipe to whip up.

-- Unlike most homemade biscuit recipes, this recipe doesn’t add in any sugar!
+- Unlike most homemade biscuit recipes, this recipe doesn’t add any sugar!

-- Certainly these homemade biscuits will remind you of your grandma’s biscuits!
+- Certainly, these homemade biscuits will remind you of your grandma’s perfect biscuits!

 Kitchen Tools